| ECMI Glossary of Water Related TermsA B C D

 The recommend maximum concentration in rivers and streams is a concentration of

 0.1 mg/L of total phosphate.
+Point-of-entry (POE) treatment is the

 treatment of all water entering a house, farmstead or other facility, regardless